-The GSP stream stage and discharge monitoring network includes 24 3437 sites in the Napa Valley Subbasin (Figure 3-1110).
-The monitoring network includes two active USGS stream gages described in Section 3.1.4, one on the Napa River at Oak Knoll Avenue and another at Pope Street, both of which monitor report stage and discharge.
+The stream stage and discharge monitoring network includes 37 sites in the Napa Valley Subbasin (Figure 3-10).
+The monitoring network includes two active USGS stream gages described in Section 3.1.4, one on the Napa River at Oak Knoll Avenue and another at Pope Street, both of which report stage and discharge.
 Seasonal streamflow depletion is calculated at these gages using the NVIHM.
-Napa County maintains five transducers that collect stream stage data adjacent to the SWGW sites (Section 3.2.1) at fourhour intervals. - and an An additional & eight stage monitors will be deployed in 2024 located at the shallow monitoring well sites installed in 2023 (Table 3-1).
-These new stage monitors will be co-located with the shallow monitoring well sites installed in 2023.
-The Napa County Flood Control and Water Conservation District maintains the rest of the22 sites.
-In total, eight-six sites monitor stage and discharge, and sixteen sites monitor stage only (LSCE, 2023).
+Napa County maintains five transducers that collect stream stage data adjacent to the SWGW sites (Section 3.2.1) at four-hour intervals.
+An additional eight stage monitors will be deployed in 2024 located at the shallow monitoring well sites installed in 2023 (Table 3-1).
+The Napa County Flood Control and Water Conservation District maintains 22 sites.
+In total, six sites monitor stage and discharge, and sixteen sites monitor stage only (LSCE, 2023).
 The Napa County Flood Control gages are not designed to track low flows.
-Upgrades to this system to monitor low flows is not feasible at this time. but could be upgraded for better low flow measurements.
-The stage will also be monitored at the eight SWGW monitoring sites installed in 2023.
+Upgrades to this system to monitor low flows is not feasible at this time.